 Surely the host of heaven cannot be numbered!
 (Jeremiah 33:22).

 Now all of these statements in the Bible about the stars, the universe, and the Earth raise a question: How did the authors of the Bible know these kinds of things?
 Were they taking wild guesses?
+No. Their perfect accuracy rules that out, especially when you consider the fact that there are dozens of statements in the Bible concerning these matters.

 Critics of the Bible like Bart Ehrman, Muslims, and Mormons commonly say the Bible has been translated and copied so many times down through the centuries we can’t trust what it says today—even if the Bible was once trustworthy.
 Well, as popular as this belief may be, it’s a mistaken one.
 And the manuscript evidence actually proves this to be the case.